TheVoronModder/Extra-Input-Shapers/README.md

 sudo service klipper start
 ```

-### if you have issues with "permission denied" you need to add your user to the tty group according to klipper docs you need to run this command to add the "pi" user to the tty group
+### If you have issues with "permission denied" you need to add your user to the tty group according to klipper docs you need to run this command to add the "pi" user to the tty group

 ```bash
 sudo usermod -a -G tty pi